nursyana/OS-Project/README.md

 SO, that's how we running our browser.
 As simple as this 2 steps.
 Now we are ready to setup docker compose and MySQL.

  ### MySQL

+MySQL is a relational database management system that is free and open source.
+It allows us to save all of the posts, users, plugin information, and so on.
+That information is stored in separate "tables" and linked with "keys," which is why it is relational.
+It impossible for a site to have no database.
+So, we choose MySQL for this tutorial.
+Let follow us.

    1. The container need to be stop first before we proceed.
 Use the command below to stop it.
    ```